maxtez-raspbaker/tezos-rpi3/[c]-Some-unpolished-instructions-on-compiling-Tezos-for-the-zeronet.md

 \
 \
 \
+A new library is required:

+`opam install conf-libev`

+This operation will recompile some of the packages already installed (e.g. lwt)
+\
+\
+\
 With `make build-deps` the package "pkgconf-pkg-config" is still not recognized during the final check.
 Follow the instructions in page [b-1] to solve this issue.
 \